pypa/pip/docs/html/development/issue-triage.rst

   default label given to issues when they are created

 **trivial**
-  special label that when used on a PR removes the news file requirement
+  special label for pull requests that removes the :ref:`news file requirement <choosing-news-entry-type>`

 **needs rebase or merge**
   this is a special label used by BrownTruck to mark PRs that have merge